markjprice/apps-services-net10/docs/errata/errata.md

 # Page 92 - Enabling Windows developer mode

-> Thanks to [zkazz](https://github.com/zkazz) for raising [this issue on March 31, 2026](https://github.com/markjprice/apps-services-net10/issues/15).
+> Thanks to Phil aka [zkazz](https://github.com/zkazz) for raising [this issue on March 31, 2026](https://github.com/markjprice/apps-services-net10/issues/15).

 In Step 1, I wrote, "Navigate to **Start** | **Settings** | **Privacy & security** | **For developers**, and then switch on **Developer Mode**.
 (You can also search for “developers”.)"